practicalgo/website/content/posts/blog_internals.md

 ## Summary

 In the book, we make heavy use of `net/http` standard library package and I allude to how useful the `embed` package can be.
 I hope you found this post useful and showed you a practical way to use them together.
+As I mentioned in my [GopherCon 2021 lightning talk](https://www.youtube.com/watch?v=y6VnTM1f2cc), there was no problem to solve here, but it proved to be a very fulfilling learning exercise for me.
 While writing this post, especially, the last section, I sensed a disconnect in my understanding between why I needed the socket activation, other than the initial automatic startup of the server.
 Was it also needed for the graceful restart?
 I will need to dig in a bit more again.